 Based on joint work with Jon Barrett (https://arxiv.org/pdf/2401.18005) and my forthcoming PhD thesis.
 Alexandre Orthey Institute of Fundamental Technological Research, Polish Academy of Sciences, Poland Geometric monotones of violations of quantum realism Abstract: We explore geometric quantifiers for violations of quantum realism (VQR), extending the entropic framework proposed by Bilobran and Angelo [EPL 112, 40005 (2015)].
-Quantum realism declares that projective measurements establish well-defined properties (elements of reality) in quantum systems, with VQR (also called irrealism) quantifying deviations from this classical-like behavior.
+Quantum realism declares that projective measurements establish well-defined properties (elements of reality) in quantum systems, with VQR (also called irrealism) quantifying deviations from this classicallike behavior.
 We introduce geometric distances---trace, Hilbert-Schmidt, Bures, and Hellinger---as potential monotones of VQR, guided by a realism-information relation that links measurement-induced realism to conditional information encoded in the environment.
 These distances are evaluated against axioms for bona fide monotones, including non-negativity, contractivity under measurements, and invariance under uncorrelated subsystems.
 Key results reveal that trace distance fails due to violations of measurement monotonicity, while Hilbert-Schmidt distance improperly responds to uncorrelated states.
-In contrast, Bures and Hellinger distances of Rényi and sandwiched Rényi divergences, bridging geometric and entropic approaches.
+In contrast, Bures and Hellinger distances satisfy all axioms, emerging as valid geometric monotones.
+These distances are shown to relate to symmetric instances of Rényi and sandwiched Rényi divergences, bridging geometric and entropic approaches.
 Analytical and numerical examples, such as Werner states and bipartite entangled systems, demonstrate their robustness.
 Notably, geometric quantifiers exhibit dimension-dependent maxima distinct from entropic measures, raising questions about normalization in higher dimensions.
 Our study underscores the necessity of aligning geometric measures with informational principles to capture quantum realism.
 It highlights the unique advantages of Bures and Hellinger distances, while identifying limitations in other metrics.
 Open questions include exploring non-commutativity effects, generalizing to broader distance classes, and rescaling geometric monotones for consistency across dimensions.
 This work advances the quantification of VQR of observables, offering tools for foundational studies and applications in quantum information science.
 Link to a related paper: